 - check that equipment and supplies being transported are properly secured from displacement during transport;

-- verification that all manufacturer operator warning labels are present and legible; and
+- verify that all manufacturer operator warning labels are present and legible; and

-Due to the small size of Utility Vehicles, operators must drive defensively.
+Due to the small size of Utility Vehicles, operators need to drive defensively.

-- Stop at all "blind intersections"; and then proceeding with caution.
+- Stop at all "blind intersections"; and then proceed with caution.